fbpx

 Brush It Off

-If you’re looking for a fun activity to pair with your cocktail, stop by this popular paint and sip bar, which has something for everyone!
+If you’re looking for a fun activity to pair with your cocktail, stop by this popular paint-and-sip bar, which has something for everyone!
 Reserve a spot in one of their group painting classes, where you’ll receive step-by-step professional instruction.
 Or drop by during Open Paint hours, where you can paint any Brush It Off design of your choice.
-Work on canvas, ceramics, plaster, a sea glass frame, and more!
+Work on canvas, ceramics, plaster, a seaglass frame, and more!
 Their on-site bar serves select dishes from the Stone and Sparrow, another Marketplace vendor, as well as beer, wine, and non-alcoholic options.

 Altruist Brewing Company

 If you’re not a painter, don’t fret – Sturbridge Marketplace is home to another beer-related hot spot: Altruist Brewing Company.
 This brewery prides itself on making beer that “brings people together and makes friendships out of strangers.”
-Using quality ingredients and hand-crafted recipes, Altruist’s brews its IPA’s and ales patiently in small batches, ensuring that every drop is better than the last.
-Drawing inspiration from the 150-year-old-mill, their tap room is a unique, industrial environment where friends can share a drink and enjoy live music on Saturdays.
+Using quality ingredients and hand-crafted recipes, Altruist brews its IPAs and ales patiently in small batches, ensuring that every drop is better than the last.
+Drawing inspiration from the 150-year-old mill, their tap room is a unique, industrial environment where friends can share a drink and enjoy live music on Saturdays.
 If your friends are of the four-legged variety, you can also bring them along and relax on the outdoor Beer Garden patio.
 Although Altruist allows customers to BYOF (Bring Your Own Food), they also serve their own signature regional dishes and frequently have food trucks on site.

 Sturbridge Flea Market